autocore-ai/AutowareAuto/docs/usage/subsystems/global-planner.md

-Starting and testing the global planner {#test-global-planner}
+Starting and testing the global planner {#global-planner-howto}
 =======================================

 # How to start the stack